How to rank on Google Maps and stop wasting money on low quality leads with better local SEO

 Why “More Leads” Sometimes Means “More Junk”

-This guide will show you simple steps to clean up your listing, build trust fast, and stay visible over time.
+In this guide, will show you simple steps to clean up your listing, build trust fast, and stay visible over time.
 If you want help implementing this, start with Designs Dx and our SEO for contractors approach.

 What Google Maps Looks For

-Google Maps mostly rewards businesses that look like a good match, look trustworthy, and look active.
+Additionally, in general, Google Maps mostly rewards businesses that look like a good match, look trustworthy, and look active.
 For a quick official reference, here are Google’s local ranking factors.

-Here are the three big ideas:
+Nevertheless, For example, here are the three big ideas:

 Your listing clearly says what you do and where you do it.